 Cataclysms are interesting.
-War, floods and pestilence are interesting times in that they are not boring.
+War, floods and pandemics are interesting times in that they are not boring.
 Songwriters are living in interesting times.

 Oh, I know, there are a handful of Nashville songwriters who have the system down pretty well.
 They write with the right artists and producers, and, more importantly, they are really great at mastering the formulae that the radio and record industries really seem to demand.
 I don’t wish to seem judgmental, but I have heard all the songs I care to hear about “I’m from the country, this is how we do things and if you don’t like it you can kiss my butt.”
 That particular sentiment has been making the rounds of radio since the middle period of Hank, Jr., and every year there are new versions.
 All right.
 We get it.
 Rednecks are good.
 Intellectuals are bad.
 Pickup trucks are good.
 Corollas are bad.
 Blue collar good, white collar bad.
 Country good, city bad.
 As the judges always say on Law and Order, can’t we move on?

 But I digress.
 This column addresses the question: “Will the next generation of songwriters be able to make a living?”
 I’m not sure I can answer it.
 First, let’s take a look at what’s happening.
-CD sales are falling, falling, falling.
+CD sales are falling, falling, falling — though vinyl is coming back impressively.
 Very old country songwriters have seen all that before.
 Back in the early ‘70s, 100,000 was big album sales and 50,000 singles was a hit.
 And in those days, the writers split one cent for every record sold.
 So we depended on radio performances for our income.
 A No. 1 country hit in those days could earn its writers $30,000 total.
 We thought that was big money.

 Today a No. 1 country hit can mean a half-million dollars for its songwriters.
 Even in this down market, top country singers are still going multi-platinum.
 So where’s the problem?
 Well, you know the answers to that question.
 We’ve all talked enough about them.
 Too many artists writing their own songs and only rarely listening to outside material; short current playlists, and singles and albums released many months apart; major labels dwindling in numbers and shrunken artist rosters.
 Twenty-five years ago, hot songwriters were getting 100 cuts a year.
 Today, if you score a dozen major cuts in a year, then you are a major force.
 Furthermore, back in the good old days when a song became a big country hit, other artists cut it on their album.
 That was how country standards often got built.
 Nowadays, it’s virtually unheard of for an artist to put a classic on his/her album.
 The song has been devalued.
 The artist is king.

 And yet, songwriters on Music Row still get together to write, and songpluggers still plug, and songs still break through the wall of rigid stupidity from time to time.
 And when they do, the writer still has reason to celebrate, and will continue to have reason to celebrate for years to come.
 After all, publishers are finding new revenue streams for songwriters, replacements for and additions to traditional income sources.
-I recently talked to my friend Troy Tomlinson, president and CEO at Sony/ATV Nashville, and he gave me a pretty good fix on the old and the new.
+I previously talked to my friend Troy Tomlinson, and he gave me a pretty good fix on the old and the new.

 Sync Rights (Film, TV and Commercials)